Looking for pinch-me-I’m-dreaming scenery, historical heritage or that next grand adventure?

 Navagio Beach, Zakynthos, Greece:

-Navagio Beach is now one of the most famously photographed beaches in Greece.
+One of the fun facts about Greece is that Navagio Beach is now probably the most photographed beach in Greece.

 For a great travel shot, head up to the Agios Gergio Kremnao monastery 600 feet above the wreck – there’s a viewing platform where many pictures are taken.